maxlaverse/image-builder/README.md

 $ git clone git@github.com/maxlaverse/example-of-application.git
 $ cd example-of-application
 $ cat <<EOF > build.yaml
-builderSource: git@github.com:maxlaverse/image-builder-collection.git
+builder:
-builderName: goapp
+  name: goapp
+  location: ssh://git@github.com:maxlaverse/image-builder-collection.git[#branch:[subfolder]]
 EOF

 $ image-build build .
 [...]
 ```

-## Parts of an image build
+## Concepts

 ### Build Configuration
 The Build Configuration is a YAML file, usually specific to an application and commited in its repository.
 It contains
 the required settings to build a Container Image out of the source code of an application.
 There are two mandatory
 information:
-* `builderName`: the name of the Builder which is like the type of the application (e.g: Go, Ruby, Scala)
+* `builder.name`: the name of the Builder which is like the type of the application (e.g: Go, Ruby, Scala)
-* `builderSource`: the location of the Builders (e.g filesystem, git repository)
+* `builder.location`: the location of the Builders (e.g filesystem, git repository)

 **Example:**
 ```
+builder:
-builderName: goapp
+  name: goapp
-builderSource: git@github.com:maxlaverse/image-builder-collection.git
+  location: ssh://git@github.com/maxlaverse/image-builder.git#master:builders

   # [optional] Image registry to lookup for commonly used cache images
-builderCache: docker.io/maxlaverse
+  cache: docker.io/maxlaverse

 # Additional settings for the Dockerfile generation
 imageSpec: